mattvinks/spark-labs/06-mllib/kmeans/README.md

 Step 2: Inspect the script
 --------------
 Open file `kmeans_mtcars.scala` and examine it.
-This is a fully functional K-means script.
+This script has some *TODO* items in it.
-We are going to run this **line-by-line** in Spark Shell to understand what is going on.
+We are going to fix these TODO items and run the script **line-by-line** in Spark Shell to understand what is going on.

 Step 3 : Launch Spark Shell
 -----------